santhoshetty/articles-to-audio-extension/README.md

 - **Podcast Script Generation**: Convert articles into conversational podcast scripts with multiple voices
 - **Privacy-focused**: All your data stays in your browser - only article text is sent to OpenAI for processing
 - **Export/Import**: Export your article library to move between devices

-## Installation

-### From Source Code
-1. Clone this repository or download the ZIP file
-2. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the extension folder
-5. The extension icon should now appear in your toolbar

 ## How to Use